IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/content-metrics.md

 Unique users - Unique visitors refers to the number of distinct individuals visting your collection during the selected time frame selected.

-* NOTE: Adding up unqique users month on month will never add up to the total unique user count that displays for the entire year.
+* NOTE: Adding up unique users month on month will never add up to the total unique user count that displays for the entire year.
 Unique users, depending on the time frame that you are selecting will show the unique users during that time frame.
 If you select one month, you will see the total unique users that month.
-If you select unique users for all of 2023, the user that you counted individually in one particular month might have revisted in another month in that year.
+If you select unique users for current year, the user that you counted individually in one particular month might have revisited in another month in that year.

 Persona - The persona of the user visiting your collection.
 Options include: IBMer, Business Partner, and User.